 Are bleeding gums a dental emergency?

 It might not be a dental emergency if you notice that your gums are bleeding.
 Bleeding gums when brushing and flossing can signify gum disease.
 Severe gum tissue bleeding due to injury or trauma may need more immediate medical attention.
-You may either contact a dental provider or at the emergency room.
+You may either contact a dental provider or go to the emergency room.

 Do emergency dentists take insurance?